 I’ve compiled a list of the most commonly asked questions asked of me and others in the amputee community.
-If you have more questions that I haven’t covered, feel free and leave your question in the comments.
+If you have more questions than I haven’t covered, feel free and leave your question in the comments.
 You can also access the Prosthetic FAQs for the New Amputee sheet which is a great resource.
 Request it in the comments.

 Obviously, life without hands and feet is unusual and difficult.
 I had a great team of therapists and my prosthetist, who created all of my prosthetics.
 Through their expertise, I learned the basics.
 However, once I got home from the hospital and back into my life I had to figure things out even further.
 It is mostly all trial and error when it comes to making things work.
 But mostly, if I had a need, like how to type on my phone, my family and I created a way to make that happen.
 For typing, I use a stylus strapped to my wrist.
 This is my favorite tool and I use my stylus for practically everything.
 For some of my prosthetic tools read The Honest Truth About Living with Amputations.

 I can’t honestly tell you that every amputee experiences phantom pain.
 Although when you’re living with amputation, I think that it’s a fairly common occurrence.
 Phantom pain occurs in the amputated limb.
 For me, when they removed my hands and feet they sealed off my blood vessels and nerves.
 That forces your nerves to rewire.
 In many cases, you can still feel pain in a limb that is no longer there.